Version 1.6: November 2023

 If the response is not to your satisfaction you can make a complaint with the Information Commissioner's Office.

-The EU General Data Protection Regulation (GDPR) is now a legal requirement in the UK.
-Compliance required by 25 May 2018 (date of enforcement).
+The EU General Data Protection Regulation (GDPR) remains a legal requirement in the UK.

 The GDPR includes the following rights for individuals:

 - the right to be informed